jj9btcproj/CryptoCoin-Price-Indicator/README.md

 7) Troubleshooting: If you run into a problem with ownership on desktop file cryptocoin-price-indicator.desktop (a lock in the icon for the desktop file)

 	sudo chown $USER cryptocoin-price-indicator.desktop

 Screencaps
 ------
 ![ScreenShot](screenie1.png)
 ![ScreenShot](screenie2.png)

-How to run from command line:
+How to run from command line (If you setup using the default advanced install):
 ------
 run the following command
 	After you run the setup.py file a btc-indicator alias is created, You must open a new terminal window after the setup.py file or run the command ". ~/.bashrc" to refresh the alias list for the terminal.